jonjamz/blaze-tabs/README.md

 * *really easily*.
 * *with custom templates*.
 * *with router integration*.
+* *and sticky tab states*.

 All instances of tabbed interfaces will be self-contained and individually reactive.
+When switching to a new tab, the content of the previous tab is preserved unless you explicitly clear it using the `onChange` callback.

 Install
 -------